StarVector: Generating Scalable Vector Graphics Code from Images and Text: SVG Methods and Baselines

-We reproduce all previous approaches in SVGBench, as the available results come from an unclear version of the fonts, emojis, and icons datasets.
-Namely, we run DeepSVG\cite{carlier2020deepsvg} and Im2Vec~\cite{reddy2021im2vec} using the official implementations.
-We used the hyperparameters proposed by the authors and utilized pre-/post-processing code as needed.
-We use the recent GPT4 Vision~\cite{openai2023gpt4v} model capable of processing images as input and producing SVG code in the output.
-We also run VTracer on our data, which is a rule-based method (i.e., not learning from data).
+We reproduce all previous approaches on our proposed SVG-Bench benchmark, as the available results stem from an unclear version of the fonts, emojis, and icons datasets.
+For theImage-to-SVG task, we consider several baseline methods across deep learning and image processing approaches.

+In the deep learning methods category, we start with DeepSVG\cite{carlier2020deepsvg}, Im2Vec\cite{reddy2021im2vec}, and LIVE\cite{ma2022towards}, using the official implementations with the hyperparameters proposed by the authors, and applying their pre- and post-processing code as required.
+Additionally, we incorporate the recent GPT-4 Vision\cite{openai2023gpt4v}, which is capable of processing images as input and generating corresponding SVG code as output.

+For the image processing-based methods, which do not rely on data-driven learning, we consider VTracer\cite{vtracer}, Autotracer\cite{autotrace}, and Potrace~\cite{potrace}, running them on the test sets of SVG-Bench.

+\textbf{{Autotrace}}\footnote{\url{ https://potrace.sourceforge.net/}}~\cite{autotrace} is a tool designed for converting images to vector graphics, similar to Potrace.
+It supports various input formats and can output to several vector formats.
+Autotrace's key feature is its ability to transform pixelated images into smooth, scalable vectors, making it ideal for upgrading images for various applications without losing detail or clarity.
+Our experiments leverage the Python bindings\footnote{\url{https://github.com/lemonyte/pyautotrace}} implementation of AutoTrace.

+\textbf{{Potrace}}\footnote{\url{https://potrace.sourceforge.net/}}~\cite{potrace} is a utility designed to convert images into refined, scalable vector graphics.
+It accepts input in various bitmap formats and outputs to a selection of vector formats.
+This functionality is particularly valuable for generating SVG of scanned imagery, such as logos and handwritten documents.
+We employ a Python library\footnote{\url{https://github.com/tatarize/potrace}}, which acts as a wrapper around the original C implementation of Potrace.

+\textbf{{VTracer}}\footnote{\url{https://github.com/visioncortex/vtracer}}~\cite{vtracer} is an image processing algorithm to convert images to SVGs.
+This 3-step pipeline algorithm relies on the hierarchical clustering of images, which are traced into vectors.
+First, pixels are converted into paths and then simplified into polygons.
+In the last step, polygons are smoothened and approximated with a Bezier curve fitter.
+We use the Python library\footnote{\url{https://github.com/etjones/vtracer_py}} for experiments, a wrapper over the Rust implementation.
+Similar to Im2Vec, we scale down all the images to 128X128 resolution.
+We use all the default values for the image processing engine, which generates a multi-colored SVG.

+\textbf{{Im2Vec}}~\citep{reddy2021im2vec} uses an end-to-end VAE, trained using only image supervision to produce vector graphics.
+The input rasterized image is encoded to a `global' latent vector and passed to an RNN to produce latent code for each path.
+The path decoder decodes these codes into Bezier paths to generate the output SVG.
+We used the publicly available code\footnote{\url{https://github.com/preddy5/Im2Vec}} to report the results.

-\paragraph{Im2Vec.} We scaled down all the images to $128\times128$ resolution to be compatible with the Im2Vec model.
-We use a learning rate of $5 \times 10^{-4}$ and a batch size of 8.
-We implement a custom post-processing operation for converting the vector parameters obtained during Im2Vec inference to obtain compilable SVG code.
+We scaled all the images to $128\times128$ resolution to be compatible with the Im2Vec model.
+We used a learning rate of $5 \times 10^{-4}$ and a batch size of 8.
+We implemented a custom post-processing operation for converting the vector parameters obtained during Im2Vec inference to obtain compilable SVG code.